Mixnode/mixnode-py-sdk/README.md

 ```

 #### SDK debugging
-* Turning on the debug mode logs the HTTP requests being sent to the Mixnode API.
-* This is useful to verify if the queries being sent are correct.
-* This is useful to verify if the execution is in progress.
+Turning on the debug mode logs the HTTP requests being sent to the Mixnode API.
+This is useful to verify if the queries being sent are correct or to verify if query execution is in progress.

 ```Python
 # Setting debug to true logs the state of the application.